-In addition to running your own photography business, you offer workshops for beginner-level photographers that take place across the city of Copenhagen.
+In addition to running your own photography business, you offer workshops for beginner photographers that take place across Copenhagen.
 What inspired you to start offering these courses?
-And, more personally, what has starting new endeavors revealed to you about yourself
+And, more personally, what has starting new endeavors revealed to you about yourself?

 Let’s flip the roles for a moment.
 If someone attempted to capture you in a single photo, what would be happening in it?

 When summer comes around I like to go swimming in the harbor before or after work.
 I’m drawn to the water, somehow; it’s total relaxation.
 Somebody once said to me, “All the problems of the day disappear as soon as your head goes under.”
 So maybe a nice sunrise portrait of me standing by the water’s edge, about to dive in, with the amazing Copenhagen architecture in the background.
 Cameras and water don’t mix, so best to keep these as far apart as possible!

 If it were a snapshot of me in a day-to-day situation it would be me cycling through Copenhagen, with all my heavy-ass equipment hanging from my body.
 Camera bag, harness, tripod, hotshoe softbox… you get the picture.
 Cars and Copenhagen city center don’t mix!

 If you were asked to give a TED talk, what would you give it on?